hamalizer/tech_stack_migrations/README.md

-# employee_attrition_eda
+# Tech Stack Migrations EDA

-EDA on Tech serivce stack migrations.
+EDA on Tech service stack migrations.

-Includes notebook in the approptiate .ipynb and streamlit site data in app.py
+Includes a Jupyter notebook in notebook folder and streamlit site data in app.py